 - Take out a regular car insurance policy, pay monthly

-- Cancel the car insurance when you don’t need it anymore.
+- Cancel the policy when you don’t need it anymore.

 What's in this guide?